etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How-to-Create-a-Chart-of-Accounts-Module.md

   - Module Creation
 ---

-# How to create a Chart of Accounts Module
+# How to Create a Chart of Accounts Module

 ## Overview